Home Page

 • What sort of people does Julian pray will come into possession of her book in future ages?

-Quotation Identifications: Be prepared to identify where these quotations come from, who wrote them, and comment briefly on their significance in the author's work:
+Passage Identifications: Be prepared to identify where these quotations come from, who wrote them, and comment briefly on their significance in the author's work.

 To Home Page